michaeljymsgutierrez/arm-js-library/README.md

     )
     ```
 * **queryRecord(resource, params, config)**
-    * Response payload is an object of record.
-    * Always request data from the server.
+    * Querying for a single record from the server.
     * Support query params. - **required**
     * Support config. - **optional**
     ```javascript